Will Drinking Non-Alcoholic Beer Cause a Relapse?

 Science, it seems, is siding with relapse risk on this question.
 A 2016 study indicated that the sense of smell is closely associated with triggering cravings.
 Cravings, it has been well established, are a significant threat to sobriety and a definite relapse risk.
 In other words, the fact that you won’t get buzzed, tipsy, or drunk from drinking a non-alcoholic beer doesn’t seem to matter much in terms of the risk to recovery.
 It seems that the scent is the villain in this scenario, leading you back into temptation.

-Getting sober is a hard won accomplishment – one that takes commitment to maintain every day.
+Getting sober from alcohol is a hard won accomplishment – one that takes commitment to maintain every day.
 While it may be possible for some people to drink non-alcoholic beer without relapsing, there is no question that it poses at least some risk.
 The real question is, “Is it worth it?”

 Struggling with drug or alcohol addiction?